 When it comes to getting a ride and paying for it, the Uber app typically works really well.
 But if you ever have a problem that requires help from Uber customer service, you may find that Uber has put up big walls between you and customer service that make it seem nearly impossible to get real help.

-Uber does not provide customer service over the phone, and you can’t directly email any publicly available email customer service address.
+Uber customers can’t call Uber, and you can’t directly email any publicly available email customer service address.
 Instead, you have to visit help.uber.com or use the Help section of the Uber app to navigate a maze of customer service articles.

 So what’s the easiest, most reliable way to contact Uber customer service when you need help?
 The best way to get in touch with Uber is to find a help article at help.uber.com that relates to your issue and contains a form to contact Uber via email.
 If you have an issue with a specific trip, find the trip receipt inside the app and look for help articles that address your issue.
 Read on for more detail and best practices.